eimaj/mastermind/README.md

 Uses HTML/CSS/JS and no dependancies.
 The initial app was built at about 30,000 feet with no internet access.
 I got a little caught up in design details, but I really enjoyed figuring things out without any dependencies or libraries.

-A live version of the game [lives here](http://eimaj.net/mastermind/index.html).
+You can play a live version of the game here: [mastermind.eimaj.net](http://mastermind.eimaj.net/).

 ---